Pterodiscus levis, Eigenmann, 1909.

 Cover a good portion of the water surface with floating plants, which will help to make this flighty species less skittish.
 It also prefers a bit of current against which to swim.
-Other decor isn’t particularly critical, but it looks good in both heavily planted setups and Amazon biotope tanks, with driftwood branches, a sand substrate and some leaf litter.
-Make sure the tank cover is very tightly fitting, as it’s capable of clearing several metres in a single jump.
+Other decor is not particularly critical, but it looks good in both heavily planted set-ups and Amazon biotope-style tanks, with driftwood branches, a sand substrate and some leaf litter.
+Make sure the tank cover is very tightly fitting, as it is capable of clearing several metres in a single jump.

 Sometimes a little reluctant to take dried foods initially, but it will usually learn to accept them over time.
-A large proportion of the diet should consist of frozen and live foods, such as bloodworm and daphnia.
-Gut-loaded Drosophila fruit flies make an excellent food if they’re available.
+A large proportion of the diet should consist of frozen and live foods, such as bloodworm and Daphnia.
+Gut-loaded Drosophila fruit flies make an excellent food if available.

 Behaviour and CompatibilityTop ↑

 Very peaceful but it can be nervous and shy, and will not compete well with boisterous species for food.
-Good tankmates include other small fish that inhabit different parts of the tank, such as tetras, dwarf cichlids and catfish such as Corydoras and Loricariids.
-Always buy at least half a dozen, as it won’t settle without the security of conspecifics.
+Good tankmates include other small fishes that inhabit different parts of the tank, for example tetras and dwarf cichlids, or catfishes such as Corydoras and smaller Loricariids.
+Always buy at least half a dozen, as it will not settle without the security of conspecifics.